 PR firms have also expanded services to offer content marketing.
 While you’ve got a better shot at finding someone on staff who can write, it’s hit or miss there, too.
 Many PR pros are great at messaging but not great at writing helpful content that’s not overly promotional.
 Or they excel at media relations but are a little rusty when it comes to grammar and usage.
 However, it’s a more natural progression to begin offering content marketing services than adding content development to technical SEO.

-Don’t get me wrong: It’s entirely possible that an SEO or PR agency can add services and staff and claim to do “content marketing,” but so often they don’t.
+Don’t get me wrong: It’s entirely possible that an SEO or PR agency can add services and staff and claim to do “content marketing,” or have a famous CEO with a marketing quote to his name, but so often that’s not an indicator of their execution capabilities.
 A company that engages an SEO or traditional PR agency to handle content marketing might end up with some poorly-written blog posts with no strategy behind them or content that’s over-optimized for SEO and completely unhelpful.

 Just any content won’t help much.
 Which is why, choosing the right content marketing agency for your organization is key to reaping the long-term rewards of great content.